 6 bits: n, the number of payload bytes

 A null packet, or a slot that does not contain a packet, has f = 1 and n = 0.
 The flag f is not used for routing, but is available for use by endsystems; if it is used to guide reassembly of longer messages, it should be set to 0 in the last fragment of a message and 1 in others, so that adding or dropping null packets will have no effect.

 Ideally this format would be used throughout the system.
 Note that the header does not change when the packet is forwarded.

-An IT packet header carries two pieces of information: the payload length and a “flow label”, which is a locally-significant handle on the flow.
+A basic service packet header carries two pieces of information: the payload length and a “flow label”, which is a locally-significant handle on the flow.
 In the prototype implementation, each of these is coded as a 13-bit value and a 3-bit CRC.
 It would be possible to also include a “congestion experienced” flag.
 The flow label, being local to the link on which the packet is transmitted, is changed each time the packet is forwarded.
-The payload length is not changed, except that if a packet is forwarded between links that have different header formats the entire header may need to be replaced.
+If a packet is forwarded between links that have different header formats the entire header may need to be replaced.